 Will the Medicaid program take away the home or put a lien on it?

 The Medicaid program will not take away your home.
 However, if neither you nor your spouse live in the home, the Medicaid program can require you to sell it.
 Some states place liens on property that belongs to the person who gets Medicaid assistance.
 As of 2018, Oregon did not.
 If you have a claim for a personal injury (for example, from a car accident), the Medicaid program will have a lien for repayment on any settlement or judgment that you get for the claim.
 The state also make claims for repayment against the estates of people who received Medicaid.

 When can Medicaid assistance be recovered from an estate?

 The state has a claim against the estate of a person who died after getting Medicaid assistance.
 The claim is for the amount of Medicaid assistance paid after age 55.
 If the person was permanently institutionalized before age 55, the claim may cover a longer period.
-"Estate" is defined as any interest in money or property that the person had at the time of his or her death.
+“Estate” is defined as any interest in money or property that the person had at the time of his or her death.
 The definition includes joint accounts and other assets which do not have to go through probate, as well as certain assets that were transferred to the person’s spouse.
 The state cannot collect its claim while there is a surviving spouse or Oregon Registered Domestic Partner or a minor or disabled child.
 However, the state can make a claim against the estate of the surviving spouse or Oregon Registered Domestic Partner and collect from what the surviving spouse or domestic partner received when the person who got Medicaid assistance died.